JEmbry2019/ProjPrac/README.md

 MVC/Razor

 How to make the Project work.
-Open the GitHub link with Visual Studio Code.
+1 Open the GitHub link with Visual Studio Code.
-Create a Console by Clicking  on Terminal and Open a New Terminal In the Console type dotnet ef database update then press ENTER.
+2 Create a Console by Clicking  on Terminal and Open a New Terminal 3 In the Console type dotnet ef database update then press ENTER.
-In the Console type dotnet run then press ENTER.
+4 In the Console type dotnet run then press ENTER.
 The program will build and create a local web address and other directions in the console.
-Type the address (http://localhost5001) into a Chrome browser.
+5 Type the address (http://localhost5001) into a Chrome browser.
+6 Click on Campers:
+  Click on Create New.
+    Follow the prompts to enter a camper.
+  Click on Create.
+7 Click on Games:
+  Click on Create New.
+    Follow the prompts to select your 3 games.
+  Click on Create.
+8 Click on Meals:
+  Click on Create New:
+    Follow the prompts to select your 3 meals.
+  Click on Create.
+9 Click on Enrollments:
+  Click on Create New:
-Follow the prompts.
+  Follow the prompts to enroll your camper.
+  Select your name, meals, games, and grade level.
+  Click on Create.

-Features
+Features Include:
-Name
-Age Selection
-Camp Focus Selection (Sports or Computer)
-Preferred games(Basketball or Soccer) and activities(Graphic Design or Coding).
-Food Allergy(open field)
+Homepage
+Privacy page example
+Camper page (first and last name, email, phone, enrollment date, (Create, Edit, Details, and Delete)) Game Choice page (3 dropdown lists with 3 chioces of games in each (Create, Edit, Details, and Delete)) Meal Choice page (3 dropdown lists with 3 chioces of food in each (Create, Edit, Details, and Delete)) Enrollment page (Lists all campers with details) (Enroll new campers on Create page with dropdown lists that inclide the campers full name, school level (Primary, Middle, or High), their game selection (and other choices),  thier food selection (and other choices), (Create, Edit, Details, and Delete))

 Milestone List
 Week 1: Outline Project